 Chemistry of compounds

 Chemical compound is an entity consisting of two or more atoms, at least two from different chemical elements, which associate via chemical bonds.
 There are four types of compounds, depending on how the constituent atoms are held together: molecules held together by covalent bonds, ionic compounds held together by ionic bonds, intermetallic compounds held together by metallic bonds, and certain complexes held together by coordinate covalent bonds.
 Many chemical compounds have a unique numerical identifier assigned by the Chemical Abstracts Service (CAS): its CAS number.
-A chemical formula is a way of expressing information about the proportions of atoms that constitute a particular chemical compound, using the standard abbreviations for the chemical elements, and subscripts to indicate the number of atoms involved.
-For example, water is composed of two hydrogen atoms bonded to one oxygen atom: the chemical formula is HO.
+A chemical formula is a way of expressing information about the proportions of atoms that constitute a chemical compound, using the standard abbreviations for the Chemical elements, and subscripts to indicate the number of atoms involved.
+For example, water is composed of two hydrogen atoms bonded to one oxygen atom: the chemical formula is H2O.